Fribyter/eMart-backend/README.md

 ## How to start

-In order to run this entire backend repo you will need to start each application by the order: `Eureka Server > Gateway Server Zuul > Hystrix Dashboard > Buyer service > Seller service`
+Get the mysql schema file from [schema.sql](https://github.com/Fribyter/eMart-backend/blob/master/schema.sql) and then get testing data from [data.sql](https://github.com/Fribyter/eMart-backend/blob/master/data.sql), in order to run this entire backend repo you will need to start each application by the order: `Eureka Server > Gateway Server Zuul > Hystrix Dashboard > Buyer service > Seller service`

 ## Eureka Server